 1. Lead by Example

 We’ve all seen it: A CEO in the press raves about how his employees are like family, but soon enough, the CEO dismisses thousands of loyal teammates.
-We then hear about the bonuses the CEO took when his employees were suffering salary or health benefit cuts.
+We then hear about the CEO’s bonuses when his/her employees suffered salary or health benefit cuts.

-Leaders like these are not practicing what they preach.
+Leaders like these need to practice what they preach.

-This is not fearless leadership, and it is certainly not leading with integrity.
+This is not fearless leadership, and it’s certainly not leading with integrity.